gabriel/swiftui-routes/README.md

 ## Example (Multiple Packages)

 Here we register routes from package A and package B. We use url based routing for loose coupling.
+This can be helpful for avoiding cyclical dependencies when two different packages need to route to each other.

 ```swift
 import PackageA